Add-on Partner Technical Best Practices

 Only set config vars that will be useful to an application at runtime and for appropriate client libraries or tools.
 For example, it might be appropriate to set the username/password for a service such as SMTP.
 However, you shouldn’t set the username/password for a dashboard (this should be handled by SSO).

 Use as few config vars as possible.
 If all metadata is naturally expressed as a URI, use that URI.
 For example,

 Use the correct email address for customers

-You should use the Get App Info API to get an app’s owner email address every time you want to send the customer an email.
+Please fetch an app owner or collaborator’s email address every time you want to send the customer an email.
 Customers are allowed to change this email address and the owner of an app can change, so we recommend you do not persist it in your system.

 Do not use the

-id key as an email address.
+id key of the provision request as an email address.
 It will look like

 firstname.lastname@example.org.
 This is a legacy identifier called a Heroku ID (or HID) that we maintain for backwards compatibility.
 It does not function as an email address.